krestfield/docs/certdog/adcsdriver.md

 - Windows Server 2016, 2019
 - .NET Framework 4.8 Runtime
-- Service account(s)
+- A service account

 The server hosting the driver must be in the same domain as the Microsoft CA you wish to obtain certificates from

-You will require a service account with the required permissions to access your Microsoft CA. See the [Service Account](#service-account) section below
+You will normally require a service account with the required permissions to access your Microsoft CA. See the [Service Account](#service-account) section below

 If you are running multiple drivers or the driver is not installed on the same machine, ensure that port 27017 is open to wherever the database is hosted i.e. the server hosting the database must allow incoming connections on port 27017 from the machine hosting the ADCS Driver